 If you haven’t bought the item yet, all you have to do is show the competitor’s price to an associate when you check out in store.

-Bed Bath & Beyond won’t adjust prices after the 14-day mark, so you’ll have to hustle to find a lower price if you already made your purchase.
-Every time you shop, keep an eye out for competitor price drops over the next two weeks.
+Bed Bath & Beyond won’t adjust prices after the 7-day mark, so you’ll have to hustle to find a lower price if you already made your purchase.
+Every time you shop, keep an eye out for competitor price drops over the next week.

 When you see it, don’t sit on it!